Rave On: Other versions

 Cover versions of "Rave On" have been recorded by Bruce Springsteen and the E Street Band, Commander Cody, Status Quo, M. Ward, and the folk-rock band Steeleye Span.
 It was a hit for the Delta Cross Band in Denmark in 1980.

+Rick Nelson recorded the song and played it live many times.
+It was the final song Nelson ever performed, on December 30, 1985, the day before he too was killed in a plane crash.

 Joe Meek produced a version with the singer Michael Cox, released in 1964 (backed with "Just Say Hello", HMV POP1293 A).

 John Mellencamp recorded a version for the soundtrack of the film Cocktail in 1988.

 The Real Kids recorded a cover version on their 1977 self-titled album.

 Half Japanese recorded a cover version on their 1980 debut album 1/2 Gentlemen/Not Beasts.

 Nitty Gritty Dirt Band recorded a cover version for their 1970 album Uncle Charlie & His Dog Teddy.

-Steeleye Span recorded a version, in a mock-Buddy Holly vein, on their 1971 album Please to See the King.
+Steeleye Span recorded a version, in a mock-Buddy Holly vein, and released it as a non-album single in 1971.

 In an interview, the Danish rock band the Raveonettes stated that their name is "a complete direct reference to the Ronettes and Buddy Holly Rave On."

 M. Ward recorded a cover of the song for his 2009 album Hold Time.

 Denny Laine, the guitarist for the bands Wings and Moody Blues, recorded a cover of the song for his 1977 Holly tribute album, Holly Days, produced by Paul McCartney.

 Julian Casablancas recorded a cover of the song for the 2011 Holly tribute album Rave On Buddy Holly.

 Cliff Richard recorded a cover of the song for his 2013 album, The Fabulous Rock 'n' Roll Songbook.